brenomfviana/me-level-generator/README.md

 This program is a Level Generator that evolves levels via a MAP-Elites Genetic Algorithm.
-This algorithm is an extension of the level generator introduced by Pereira et al. [1].
+This algorithm is an extension of the level generator introduced by [Pereira et al.][1].
-The result of this program is a set of levels written in JSON files.
+The output of this program is a set of levels written in JSON files.

 ## Program arguments